LeventeBarczyDA/dvp-tutorial/README.md

 ## What is a Canton Node?

 All participants interact with Canton via a node.
 Each node may connect to multiple domains, and is subject to the sovereignty of those domains.
-For the purpose of this tutorial, there are four participant nodes:
+For the purpose of this tutorial, there are four[^2] participant nodes:

+[^2]: There is also a fifth node, roughly representing the exchange or venue where trading takes place.
+In the code it's the `operator` Party on the trading contracts.
+We could have to not include this node at all in the design of the Daml, so that each Trade would be trully bilateral.

 ### Custodian Node